Skip to content

 Postgres is the authority for pipeline state; GitHub labels are a projection for human visibility.
 Always check Postgres first when diagnosing pipeline issues.

-Issue not picked up? → colony status → colony preflight → check intake_mode
+Issue not picked up? → colony status → colony check --stage runtime → check intake_mode

-Issue stuck in a state? → colony status --db → check work_tasks table
+Issue stuck in a state? → colony why <N> → colony tasks --issue <N>

-Config confusion? → colony validate-config → review effective config
+Config confusion? → colony check --stage config → review effective config

 • Issue stuck in a state with no worker activity